argoproj/argo-cd/docs/operator-manual/applicationset/Generators-Pull-Request.md

 * `head_short_sha`: This is the short SHA of the head of the pull request (8 characters long or the length of the head SHA if it's shorter).
 * `head_short_sha_7`: This is the short SHA of the head of the pull request (7 characters long or the length of the head SHA if it's shorter).
 * `labels`: The array of pull request labels.
 (Supported only for Go Template ApplicationSet manifests.)
+* `author`: The author/creator of the pull request.

 ## Webhook Configuration